bryanmcnett/aabo/README.md

 This won't trivially reject any more objects than the original AABB, but it'll take less time because there are (usually) 3 checks instead of 4.

-If you construct the AABH from the object's vertices instead, you can cull more objects than an AABB can, too:
+If you construct the AABH from the object's vertices instead, you can trivially reject more objects than an AABB can, too:

 ```
 {minX, minY, -max(X+Y)}